MicrosoftDocs/SupportArticles-docs/support/mem/intune/integrate-cisco-ise-intune.md

 - **Auto Discovery URL**: Enter the value of Microsoft Azure AD Graph API Endpoint from the Azure portal.
 This URL is the endpoint at which an application can access directory data in your Microsoft Azure AD directory by using the Graph API.
 The URL is in the form of `https://<hostname>/<tenant_ID>`, for example, `https://graph.windows.net/47f09275-5bc0-4807-8aae-f35cb0341329`.
 An expanded version of this URL is also in the property file, which is in the form of `https://<Graph_API_Endpoint>/<TenantId_Or_Domain>/servicePrincipalsByAppId/<Microsoft Intune AppId>/serviceEndpoints?api-version=1.6&client-request-id=<Guid.NewGuid()>`.
 - **Client ID**: The unique identifier for your application.
 Use this attribute if your application accesses data in another application, such as the Microsoft Azure AD Graph API, Microsoft Intune API, and so on.
-- **Token Issuing URL**: Enter the value of the Oauth2.0 Authorization Endpoint from the Azure portal.
-It is the endpoint at which your application can obtain an access token using OAuth2.0.
+- **Token Issuing URL**: Enter the value of the Oauth 2.0 Token Endpoint from the Azure portal.
+It is the endpoint at which your application can obtain an access token using OAuth 2.0.
 After your application is authenticated, Azure AD issues your application (ISE) an access token.
 This token allows your application to call the Graph API or Intune API.
 - **Token Audience**: The recipient resource that the token is intended for, which is a public, well-known APP ID URL to the Microsoft Intune API.